aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology-mpls.md

-# Fabric Topology Variables for mpls Design
+# Fabric Topology Variables for MPLS Design

 The fabric topology variables define the connectivity between the various node types, as well as override the default switch properties.

-- The mpls design supports any fabric topology variables already supported by l3ls-evpn, barring the exceptions outlined in this document.
+- The MPLS design supports any fabric topology variables already supported by l3ls-evpn, barring the exceptions outlined in this document.
-- The mpls design additionally supports several new fabric topology variables that are outlined in this document.
+- The MPLS design additionally supports several new fabric topology variables that are outlined in this document.
 - Fabric Name, required to match Ansible Group name covering all devices in the Fabric | Required and **must** be an inventory group name.

 ```yaml